itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 ## Optional Update Functions

-The discrete time simulation is governed by seven update functions, which are executing on each time step:
+The discrete time simulation is governed by seven update functions, which are executed on each time step:

 - `withdraw!`: a function called on each time step to withdraw from investments
 - `invest!`: a function called on each time step to invest money into investments